The Cocktail Bars of Paris: A Guide by Arrondissement

 1 rue Commines, 75003.

-In 2020, Le Mary Celeste was once again shortlisted for the Best International Restaurant Bar by the Tales of the Cocktail Foundation.
+As of 2025, Le Mary Celeste is once again in the spotlight, named a top four finalist for Best International Restaurant Bar by the Tales of the Cocktail Foundation.
 Mary Celeste is named after a ghost ship found adrift with a hold fully stocked with alcohol – a perfect name for a cocktail and seafood bar.
 Their invigorating Rise and Shine is crafted from Mescal, licorice liqueur, coffee powder and lemon.
 The Rain Dog is made from bourbon, Amaro Diesus liqueur, syrup, lemon, Angostura bitters and mint.
 The interior of Le Mary Celeste is centered around a counter – a hip place for sampling drinks and oysters.

 Photo courtesy of Bisou